DiegoReiriz/AkkaAgentsExample/README.markdown

 # Crash into akka

-Small documentation with my first steps into the akka framework that mades possible use the Actor Model paradigm in the Scala Language
+Small documentation with my first steps into the akka framework that's made possible use the Actor Model paradigm in the Scala Language

 ## Options, options and more options